Biscuit Recipe you’ll want on repeat—5 ingredients, no stress, and melt-in-your-mouth flavor every time.

 Biscuits Storage

-While we prefer these biscuits the same day they are made, you can store leftovers.
+While I prefer these biscuits the same day they are made, you can store leftovers.
 Package the (completely cooled) biscuits in an airtight bag and refrigerate.
 Leftovers are best eaten within a few days.

 Can you freeze baked biscuits?